boazsegev/plezi/websocket chatroom.md

 So let's start with getting wet - writing the code - and then maybe refine our understanding a bit by taking the code apart.

-###Before we start - installing Anorexic
+###Before we start - installing Plezi

 I assume that you have already [installed Ruby with RubyGems](https://www.ruby-lang.org/en/installation/), if not, do it now.
 I recommend [installing Ruby and RubyGems using rvm](http://rvm.io/rvm/install).

-once ruby and rubygems are installed, it's time to install Anorexic. in your terminal window, run:
+once ruby and rubygems are installed, it's time to install Plezi. in your terminal window, run:

 ```
-$ gem install anorexic
+$ gem install plezi
 ```

 depending on your system and setup, you might need to enter a password or use the sudo command to install new gems:

 ```
-$ sudo gem install anorexic
+$ sudo gem install plezi
 ```

 That's it.

 ##The Ruby Code (chatroom server)

-We can create an Anorexic application using the `$ anorexic new myapp` command, but that's too easy - we want it hardcore.
+We can create an Plezi application using the `$ plezi new myapp` command, but that's too easy - we want it hardcore.

 Let's create an application folder called `mychat` and save our code in a file called `mychat.rb` in our application folder.